Our staff is dedicated to bring you the most immersive experience set in 1960s Vietnam.

 Check out our VC Buyers Guide CLICK HERE

-February 23rd, 1967, units from the 173rd Airborne Brigade been dropped on their LZ the day prior with the mission to establish control of the Katum region.
-The NVA and VC forces in the area, caught wind of the operation and have fled from ther HQs to safe havens in Cambodia and Laos.
+February 22nd, 1967, units from the 173rd Airborne Brigade landed on their designated LZs and DZs.
+Primary objectives have be completed with little to no resistance.
+It seems the NVA and VC forces in the area, caught wind of the operation and have fled from their HQs to safe havens in Cambodia and Laos.
 That's not to say they haven't left materiel and manpower behind for the Americans to find.

 The sights, the sounds and even the smells of the time come back to life for you the participant to experience.
 Once you leave your car and register in the Vietnam era admin tent, it is 1967 Vietnam for the weekend.
 PAVN forces should expect to stay out in the field the entire time.
 An accomadation area will be set aside in the case of inclimate weather.
 GIs will have era correct military tents to sleep in and should be prepared to patrol out in the field for the entire weekend.